kckeiks/python-remotezip/README.md

 # remotezip

-The goal of this forked version of `remotezip` is to use the unzip library for performing some safety checks agains zip bombs.
-We will also containerize the command line tool.
+The goal of this forked version of `remotezip` is to restrict some of the resources used before extracting.

 This module provides a way to access single members of a zip file archive without downloading the full content from a remote web server.
 For this library to work, the web server hosting the archive needs to support the [range](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) header.